anttijuu/lolhello/README.md

 ```
 lci hello.lol
 ```
-Enter your name (try also pressing enter with empty name) as the app asks it and prints out a greeting.
+Enter your name and the app prints out a greeting.
 Then the app exits.
+Try also giving an empty name.

 ## Who did this